 Financial Data such as bank account or card payment details when you place an order with us and credit history information.We may share your data with third party service providers who have been appointed as data processors to perform functions and services on our behalf and who will be provided only with personal data necessary to perform the services on our behalf but are not authorised by us to use such data for any other purposes (e.g. providers of services in respect of web hosting, payment processing, information technology systems and customer relationship management).

 Technical Data including internet protocol (IP) address, your login data, browser type and version, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
 This may also include information about how you use our website and our products and services.

 Marketing and Communications Data which includes preferences in receiving marketing from us and your communication preferences.

-Career Data including your CV, career history information and references.
+Career Data including information about your current career change situation, your CV, career history information and references.

 The table below also explains the purposes for which we use different categories of personal data and the legal basis or bases which we believe applies to those uses.
 We may process your personal data for more than one lawful basis depending on the purpose for which we are using your data.

 |Purpose||Types of personal data used||Lawful basis for processing|